 South Carolina Probate is the legal court process of settling the estate of the deceased.
 Probating a decedent's estate involves a number of steps to ensure that the decedent's wishes are carried out and the title of property passes to the intended heirs.
-First, it is important to determine if a South Carolina probate is required.
-A formal or informal probate action is required when the decedent owns individually-held property without a beneficiary designation that exceeds a certain dollar amount.
+First, it is important to determine if a court action is required.
+A formal or informal action is required when the decedent owns individually-held property without a beneficiary designation that exceeds a certain dollar amount, currently $25,000.00 or real estate.
 (For estates below that amount without real property, a simplified estate administration process can be completed).

 If all of the decedent's assets are all non-probate, meaning that he or she has a fully-funded revocable trust (commonly referred to as a "living trust"); assets that are held as joint with the right of survivorship; or assets that have a beneficiary designated, then no South Carolina probate administration is required.

 If probate administration is required, it can occur with a Will (the legal term is testate) or without a Will (the legal term is intestate).
-If the decedent died testate (meaning he or she signed a valid Will), the executor designated in the Will may request that the Will be admitted for probate and that he or she be appointed as the Personal Representative (Executor) of the estate.
+If the decedent died testate (meaning he or she signed a valid Will), the executor designated in the Will may request that the Will be admitted by the court and that he or she be appointed as the Personal Representative (Executor) of the estate.
 For there to be a legal executor of the estate, the court must issue an order for the probate process to commence.
 If the decedent died intestate (meaning he or she died without a valid Will), the process is not remarkably different, a family member or other interested party will petition the court to be appointed as Personal Representative of the decedent's estate and the estate will pass in accordance with what South Carolina law provides (the laws of intestacy) instead of in accordance with the decedent's wishes.